 There’s something very rousing about the track, and listeners will find themselves unable to resist Y-Control’s brutish and rowdy delinquent-feminist vibe.
 This track was the perfect way to end Fever to Tell’s triumphant album campaign.

 It was rather brave and, perhaps, misguided, for the band to name their fourth album after this curious and incongruous track since it would usually be the type of song left on the album as a throwaway bit of fun for the hardcore fanbase to enjoy.
 Still, they were right to be proud of Mosquito, because – odd though it is – it’s genuinely brilliant.

 Karen O really throws herself into the bizarreness of the song’s subject matter, alternating between operatic trills and heavy rock screaming during the song’s climax, even going as far as to mimic the titular insect’s distinctive buzzing sound at one point.
-Weird though it is, Mosquito actually works very well, sounding like a deranged and absurdist art-piece.
-It’s ironic that Yeah Yeah Yeah’s have dedicated so much of their time discussing mosquitos, since this is one band which absolutely does not suck.
+Weird though it is, Mosquito actually works very well, sounding like a deranged and absurdist art piece.
+It’s ironic that Yeah Yeah Yeah’s have dedicated so much of their time discussing mosquitos since this is one band that absolutely does not suck.

 # 5 – Maps

 Opening with a high-pitched, fourteen-second guitar tremolo, this third single from Fever to Tell is a sweet and ambitious art punk ballad dedicated to Karen O’s boyfriend at the time, Angus Andrew from the band Liars.
 Given that it’s intended as a heartfelt rumination on the couple’s relationship, it should come as no surprise that the fevered bombast usually associated with the band (especially at this time in their career) is absent here, replaced instead with gentle and adoring vocals, and a guitar which manages to somehow be melodious and spiky at the same time.